NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 would have a value of `:` for __separator_between_subentries__.

 !!!
 Note
     This field is __only__ used in indexes with inline subentries.
-If this value is left blank, the parser will assume that the index contains only separate line subentires
+If this value is left blank, the parser will assume that the index contains only separate line subentries

 ---